Metro Brands: History

 Metro started as a standalone shoe store in 1955 in Colaba, Mumbai.
-It was named after the Metro Cinema which was located nearby.
+It was named after the Metro Cinema, which was located nearby.
 The company was incorporated in January 1977 as Metro Shoes.

-In 2013, the company announced that it was able to expand the number of its retails stores due to low rental rates, particularly in tier II cities.
+In 2013, the company announced it was able to expand the number of its retail stores due to low rental rates, particularly in tier II cities.

 In 2015, Metro signed an agreement with Crocs to open exclusive Crocs stores in India.

 In December 2021, the company launched its ₹1367.5 crore initial public offering (IPO).

+In March 2023, Metro Brands Limited reappointed Vikas Vijaykumar Khemani as an independent director.

 Controversy

 In December 1996, Managing Director Rafique Malik, was among several businessmen and politicians arrested by Mumbai Police on charges of misappropriation of concessionary funds allocated to cobblers and artisans.
 The case is sub judice as of 2018.